exsquire/DO_pipe/README.md

 ### 0. Project Setup

+*{r libraries and packages}
+- Run chunk
+- If you do not have one or more packages installed, install them now.

+*{r Code Source}
+- Run chunk
+- If you receive an error, check that the "custom" folder is in the first level of your project folder

 *{r Setup Project Environment}*
 - Run chunk
 - In console: Designate study prefix, e.g. DOWL, DO2, DOmoms